MAILING ADDRESS: 5049 East Broadway #154

 Executive Director

-Allison earned her M.E.D. from University of Illinois at Chicago in 1998, and her Bachelor’s degree in Communications from Syracuse University in 1991.
-Before joining TJFL, Allison served as Program Associate for Tucson’s Jewish Community Center.
-Allison developed and managed programs related to Diversity & Inclusion, Safety Respect & Equity (SRE), Mental Health, and Women’s Empowerment.
-Allison joined the Handmaker Board of Directors in 2011, and currently serves as Vice Chair.
-She also serves as Treasurer for the Tucson chapter of National Charity League.
-A passionate animal advocate, Allison promotes elephant conservation, as well as companion animal welfare both locally, and internationally.
-Allison and her husband, Mike, moved to Tucson in 1998.
-They enjoy spending time with their three daughters, and two rescue dogs.
-Allison brings her special brand of enthusiasm to The Tucson Jewish Free Loan, inspiring deeper community engagement, and expanding the ability to provide financial assistance to those in need.
+Allison earned her M.Ed. from University of Illinois at Chicago in 1998, and her Bachelor’s degree from Syracuse University Newhouse School of Communications in 1991.
+Allison and her husband Mike made Tucson their home in 1998.
+They’ve raised three daughters and adopted a menagerie of rescue pets.
+A passionate animal advocate, Allison supports elephant conservation efforts and companion animal welfare both locally, and abroad.
+Allison brings her unique brand of enthusiasm to Tucson Jewish Free Loan, inspiring deeper community engagement, and expanding the ability to provide interest-free financial assistance to those in need.

 Loan Manager